-WORLD LANGUAGE EDUCATION
+WORLD LANGUAGES TEACHER EDUCATION

 World Languages open the door to linguistic and cultural explorations of a global community.
 Through language, cultural, and pedagogical studies, the K-12 World Language Education Major prepares students to introduce that community to new generations of global explorers.
 For a full description, visit the UMF catalog.

 How do I explore World Languages Education at UMF?

 There are many ways to explore a major.
 You could:

 - Talk to faculty members in the major.
 Ask about their career path.